 Once you have a viewer’s attention with your in-stream videos, keeping that attention and preventing skipping presents a significant problem.
 Long-form videos or videos that lack a strong hook and narrative will rarely keep a viewers’ attention very long.
 The solution to this is splitting the content up into shorter formats that may increase aggregate consumption of the information you want to share.
 Google Ads provides the tools for you to ensure that audiences will consume the content you promote more completely and in the proper order.
 A bit of work in the Audience manager is all it takes and you can serve your videos in sequence using retargeting:

 There are many sequential advertising examples available online to help guide you, but for this article we’ll demonstrate one of our own.

-The first requirement is an AdWords account linked to your YouTube channel so you can actually retarget viewers.
+The first requirement is a Google Ads account linked to your YouTube channel so you can actually retarget viewers.
 You also need multiple videos in order to serve them to viewers.
-In your AdWords audience manager you can create a new list with the “YouTube users” option.
+In your Audience manager you can create a new list with the “YouTube users” option.
 Name your audience something descriptive that will be easily memorable and recognizable.
 Open the list members field and select “Viewed certain videos as ads” as shown below.
 Then search for the specific video and select it: